 Crisis Text Line Text ‘Start’ to 741741 for Free, Confidential Support 24/7

-Resources to learn more about mental health, get support, share your story or hear what other youth are going through:
+Resources to learn more about mental health, get support, get involved, share your story or hear what other youth are going through:

 OK2TALK.org A community for teens and young adults struggling with mental health problems where you can talk about what you are experiencing and share personal stories of recovery, struggle or hope.
 Anyone can add their voice by sharing creative content such as poetry, inspirational quotes, photos, videos, song lyrics and messages of support in a safe, moderated space.